dawnvarughese/ie1-basic-stats/README.md

 # Testing reset functionality

-# Now making more changes to the README that I will commit AND push
+# Now making more changes to the README that I will commit
+# Then I will push

+Note for graders: I had to create a new commit to push on readme

 Basic Statistics uses the Apache Ant build system. **Make sure that you have [Ant](https://ant.apache.org) installed.**

 #### How to build Basic Statistics and run its tests from the terminal: